intellij-rust/intellij-rust/CONTRIBUTING.md

 changes into several pull requests then please do it.
 There is no such thing as a "too small" pull request.

-Here is my typical workflow for submitting a pull request, but you don't need to follow it exactly.
+Here is my typical workflow for submitting a pull request.
+You don't need to follow it exactly.
+I will show command line commands, but you can use any git client of your choice.

 First, I press the fork button on the GitHub website to fork `https://github.com/intellij-rust/intellij-rust` to